polatengin/georgia/README.md

-# Minimap API with Swagger Documentation
+# Minimal API with Swagger Documentation

 This code represents a set of API handlers for different endpoints.
 Each handler is responsible for processing requests and generating responses based on the specified models.